vortical/spacefield/README.md

 ### Future direction of this API

 The primary focus of this API is currently to serve [Orri](https://vortical.hopto.org/orri/?state={%20%22target%22:%22Uranus%22})'s needs.
 As Orri's requirements and feature set expand, we anticipate corresponding enhancements to this API.
-In the near future, expect:
+Shortly, expect:

 - Inclusion of additional celestial bodies, including satellites with orbits represented as Two Line Elements (TLE).
 - Implementation of functionality to register imagery and 3D models linked to bodies/satellites, possibly incorporating multi-tenancy features.